 3. Be Present In The Moment

-Our minds take over our hearts and compel us to be partially present, rather than fully enjoying the place we’re at.
 People who work hard on the quality of their minds are not like this.
-They have this strange and awesome ability to quietly cherish their existence and be fully aware of what is going on around them.
+They have this remarkable ability to cherish every moment of their existence and be fully aware of what is going on around them.

 Being grateful does not mean that we stop aiming for higher.
-It simply means that we do not need to focus too much on what we do not have, as that would only pull us down and make us unworthy of getting anything that we could otherwise achieve.
+It means we need not focus too much on what we do not have, as that would only pull us down and make us unworthy of getting anything that we could otherwise achieve.

 It creates an optimistic approach to life, which is the first step to getting closer to opportunities for personal development.